Documentation

 User authentication is a preview feature

 Multi-user authentication is available as a preview in InfluxDB 3 Enterprise 3.10 and is off by default.
 Existing apiv3_ token workflows are unaffected.
-Two known limitations apply:
+The following known limitations apply:

 • influxdb3 auth logout removes local credentials but does not revoke the issued JWT server-side.